-The Society has been carbon neutral for its scope 1 (direct emissions from owned sources such as emissions from its car fleet) and scope 2 (indirect emissions from the generation and consumption of purchased electricity and heating such as the electricity bought by the Society to power its branches) emissions since April 2020.
+The Society has been carbon neutral^{§§} for its scope 1 (direct emissions from owned sources such as emissions from burning gas to heat its buildings) and scope 2 (indirect emissions from the generation and consumption of purchased electricity, such as the electricity bought by the Society to power its branches) emissions since April 2020.
 The Society has also disclosed its scope 3 (all other indirect emissions that occur in its value chain such as emissions from its mortgage properties) emissions in line with the Partnership for Carbon Accounting Financials' methodology.